-The Group holds the Bortovoy Licence, which is a sub-soil licence for the geological exploration and extraction of gas and oil and which is valid until 2025, although the Issuer can apply for this to be extended.
+The Group holds the Bortovoy Licence, which is a sub-soil licence for the geological exploration and extraction of gas and oil and which is valid until 2025.
+The Issuer can apply for this to be extended by demonstrating to the regulatory authorities that additional time is required to develop and produce the licence area effectively.
+The area is an established oil region with more than 100 issued exploration and production licences.
 The Bortovoy Licence was acquired by the Issuer through its acquisition of Diall in June 2006 and is located on the pronounced edge of the Caspian depression, which hosts a number of other well-known large gas and oil fields.
-The Bortovoy Licence area is geographically and commercially divided into two distinct areas: the more advanced Western Fields, on which the Western Plant is located; and the Eastern Fields which is to be developed further using revenues generated by sales of gas from the Western Plant.
+The Bortovoy Licence area is geographically and commercially divided into two distinct areas: the more advanced Western Fields, on which the Western Flant is located and where commercial production has already commenced; and the Eastern Fields which the Issuer intends to develop further using revenues generated by sales of gas, oil and condensate from the Western Fields.

 The Bortovoy Licence area is conveniently bisected by Gazprom's CAC trunkline, which has enabled the Group to tie-in its gas processing plant to Russia's principal gas distribution network.
 In addition, the Bortovoy Licence area is in close proximity to domestic heavy industry, which provides a potential gas and oil market.
 The Group's gas is sold to Gazprom at the tie-in point to the Gazprom CAC trunkline and then transported by Gazprom via its pipeline system.
-Oil produced by the Group is sold on-site to end-users.
+Oil and condensate produced by the Group is collected at the Western Plant and sold on-site to end-users.